skiptools/skip-ui/README.md

 - `outline`
 - `outlineVariant`

+The `material3ColorScheme` modifier is currently only available for Skip Lite transpiled Swift.
+{: class="callout info"}

 ### Material Components

 In addition to the `.material3ColorScheme` modifier detailed above, Skip includes many other `.material3` modifiers for its underlying Material 3 components.
 This family of modifiers share a common API pattern: